Gardenia jasminoides: Cultivation

-Evidence of G. jasminoides in cultivation in China dates to the Song Dynasty (960–1279 AD), where both wild and double-flowered forms have been depicted in paintings, such as those of the Song Emperor Huizong, and the Tenth century artist Xu Xi.
-The Yuan Dynasty (1271–1368) saw it on lacquerware, and the Ming Dynasty on porcelain (1368–1644).
+Evidence of G. jasminoides in cultivation in China dates to the Song dynasty (960–1279 AD), where both single- and double-flowered forms have been depicted in paintings, such as those of the Song emperor Huizong, and the tenth-century artist Xu Xi.
+The Yuan dynasty (1271–1368) saw it on lacquerware, and the Ming dynasty on porcelain (1368–1644).
 Called zhi-zi in traditional Chinese medicine, it was a folk remedy for jaundice, oedema and fevers.
-English statesman Sir John Barrow saw gardenias in nurseries in Guangzhou, China in 1794.
+English statesman Sir John Barrow saw gardenias in nurseries in Guangzhou, China, in 1794.

 G. jasminoides came to Europe via the Cape Colony in southern Africa, which had been founded in 1652 as a way-station between the Netherlands and Asia.
 There, Daniel Des Marets, Superintendent of the Dutch estates of William III, collected material that ended up in the herbarium of English naturalist Hans Sloane in the 1680s.
 Swedish naturalist Daniel Solander reported that the living species was brought to the United Kingdom (UK) from the Cape Colony in 1744 on the British East India Ship Godolphin by Captain William Hutchenson, who gave it to botanist Richard Warner of Woodford Row, Essex.
 The plant reportedly remained in flower for much of voyage.
 Warner, however, was unable to propagate it until the botanist John Ellis recommended James Gordon, a gardener at Mile End.
 Gordon was successful in August 1757, and plants sold well thereafter.
 Each cutting-grown plant fetched five guineas.
 Gardenias were first grown in the United States in 1762, in Garden's Charleston garden.
 He had moved there 10 years previously.

 In cultivation in the UK, Gardenia jasminoides has gained the Royal Horticultural Society's Award of Garden Merit.
 Highly regarded for its fragrant summer flowers and attractive foliage, it is used as a specimen feature or as a hedging or screening plant.

 Widely used as a garden plant in warm temperate and subtropical gardens, Gardenia jasminoides is hardy in USDA hardiness zones 8 to 10, or zone H1C in the UK (outdoor temperatures above 5 C).
 It requires good drainage and a location in a sunny or part-shaded location, and it prefers an acidic soil with a pH between 5.0 and 6.5.
 In temperate latitudes, gardenias are usually cultivated as houseplants or in greenhouses.
 If the soil is not acidic enough, many of its nutrients (especially iron compounds) will not be available for the plant, since they will not dilute in water, so will not be absorbed by the roots.
 When this happens, gardenias start to develop chlorosis with the main symptom of a yellowing of the leaves.
 Iron chelate can be added to the soil to lower the pH, maybe recurrently if the water supply is hard.